OguzErdi/TodoListMicroService/README.md

 - TodoList Project has Unit Test project and use NUnit and Moq Library to Mock Dependencies
 - Both Project use Autofac as IoC

+**You can get images of project from my Docker Hub Repository**
+ - erdierkmen/todolistmicroservice_todolistapi
+ - erdierkmen/todolistmicroservice_userapi

 **To run Test project go to solution folder and run following commond**
 ```
 dotnet test .\test\TodoList\TodoList.Application.Tests